VIS-SIG/Wonderful-Wednesdays/data/2022/2022-09-14/readme.md

 # Dataset

-The dataset can be found [here](ww eortc qlq-c30.csv) and contains the following variables:
+The dataset is called "ww eortc qlq-c30.csv" and can be found in the list of files on the top of this page.
+It contains the following variables:

 * USUBJID